ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06b-kruskals-algorithm.md

 - Prio 2: first show more abstract pseudocode, not using union/find
 :::

-Our next MCST algorithm is commonly referred to as [Kruskal's algorithm]{.term}.
+Our next MST algorithm is commonly referred to as [Kruskal's algorithm]{.term}.
 Kruskal's algorithm is also a simple, greedy algorithm.
 First partition the set of vertices into $|\mathbf{V}|$
 [disjoint sets](#union-find){.term},
 each consisting of one vertex.
 Then process the edges in order of weight.
-An edge is added to the MCST, and two disjoint sets combined, if the edge connects two vertices in different disjoint sets.
+An edge is added to the MST, and two disjoint sets combined, if the edge connects two vertices in different disjoint sets.
 This process is repeated until only one disjoint set remains.